Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes with Two Erasures

 However, when two symbols $\fas$ and $\fab$ are erased, in order to, say, recover $\fas$, we no longer have the freedom to use every possible check that involves $\fas$.
 Indeed, those checks that involve both $\fas$ and $\fab$ cannot be used in a straightforward manner for repair, because we cannot simply compute the right-hand side sum of \eqref{eq:trace_repair} without retrieving some information from $\fab$.

-The gist of our approach is to first generate those checks that only involve one codeword symbol, $\fas$ or $\fab$, but not both.
-We show that there exist $t - 1$ such checks that generate $t-1$ independent traces for $\fas$; the corresponding repair equations require transmitting only one sub-symbol from each of the $n-2$ surviving nodes.
-To recover $\fas$, we still need \emph{one more} independent trace.
-As we can no longer choose a check that involves $\fab$, we settle for a check that excludes $\fab$, at the cost of downloading additional $k$ sub-symbols.
-Thus, to recover the first symbol $\fas$, the total repair bandwidth required is $n-2+k$ sub-symbols.
-The second erased symbol $\fab$ may be subsequently repaired using the Guruswami-Wootters scheme, at the cost of downloading $n-1$ sub-symbols.
-This approach represents the first \emph{distributed} scheme.

-In the \emph{centralized} scheme, one has more freedom in selecting suitable checks.
-Apart from the $t-1$ checks that involve $\fas$ but not $\fab$, and the $t-1$ checks that involve $\fab$ but not $\fas$, we may also use \emph{two} additional checks that involve both $\fas$ and $\fab$.
+The gist of our approach for the distributed repair schemes is to first generate those checks that only involve one erased symbol, $\fas$ or $\fab$, but not both.
+We show that there exist $2(t - 1)$ such checks, which are used in the Download Phase.
+Each RN uses $t-1$ checks and downloads the corresponding $n-2$ sub-symbols from each available node.
+Apart from the $t-1$ checks that involve $\fas$ but not $\fab$, and the $t-1$ checks that involve $\fab$ but not $\fas$, we also introduce \emph{two} additional checks that involve both $\fas$ and $\fab$, which are useful in the Collaboration Phase.
 It is not immediately clear how these last two checks can be used at all.
-However, we prove that when the extension degree $t$ is divisible by the characteristic of the field $F$ (and $B$), the two erased symbols can be recovered using the aforementioned $2t$ checks, at the cost of downloading $2(n-2)$ sub-symbols (in $B$) from all $n-2$ surviving nodes.
-We yield yet another \emph{distributed} repair scheme by slightly modifying this centralized scheme, with the repair bandwidth of $2(n-1)$ sub-symbols in $B$, which outperforms the first distributed scheme.
+However, we prove that when the extension degree $t$ is divisible by the characteristic of the field $F$, each erased symbol can be recovered at each RN using the aforementioned $t$ checks, at the cost of downloading in total $n-1$ sub-symbols from $n-2$ surviving nodes and from the other RN.
+In the first repair scheme, the two RNs exchange their repair data simultaneously (parallel repair), while in the second scheme, one node \emph{waits} to receive the data from the other node before sending out its own repair data (sequential repair).
+By allowing one node to wait in the Collaboration Phase, we obtain a repair scheme that works for every field extension degree.
+Each distributed scheme can be easily modified to yield a centralized scheme by removing the Collaboration Phase.

 To identify check equations that involve one codeword symbol $f(\alpha)$ but not the other symbol $f(\beta)$, we first introduce a special polynomial $\Qabz$, defined as follows:

 Let $\Kab$ denote the root space of $\Qabz$.
 Then